A01709167/Clasificacion-de-Alimentos/README.md

   - Goal: To mantain, gain or loose weight
   - Calories: The maintenance calories
   - Split: The percentage of the split of the three macronutrients
+  - Increment: the extreme in which a user may take the gain/loose journet(it's then expressed into a percentage)
+  - Bulk: The sufficient calories to gain weight, according to the increment
+  - Deficit: the calories to loose weight
   - Plan: The meals the user has on a day
     - Calories: The calories of said plan
     - Number of meals: The number of meals, normally 5
     - Carbs: The portions of carbohydrates according to the split
     - Proteins: Portions of proteins according to the split
     - Fats: Portions of fats
-    - Meals: The meal in one day, like breakfast
+    - Meals: The meal in one day, like breakfast.
+It is expressed into an array having just the 3 macros with the portions of each.
       - Name: TO identify meal, breakfast, snack, etc
       - Time: The time the meal is intended too; ex. "morning".
+      - EqualMeal: a function used in plan that divides the portions equally into the number of meals.
       - Carbs: The number of portions of carbs
         - Sugar content: Grams of sugar
         - Type of carb:Slow or fast digestion